Henning Berg: Videoton

-On 5 May 2016, Berg signed a two-year contract with Székesfehérvár-based Hungarian League club Videoton FC.
+On 5 May 2016, Berg signed a two-year contract with Székesfehérvár-based Hungarian League club Videoton.
 He was sacked at the end of the season despite having been a contender for the title until the last matchday.

 Omonia

-On 6 June 2019, Berg signed a two-year contract with Omonia FC in Cyprus, which he would later renew for another year.
+On 6 June 2019, Berg signed a two-year contract with Omonia in Cyprus, which he would later renew for another year.

 Berg was responsible for Omonia's return to the Champions League, as they were ranked first in the domestic league when the 2019–20 season was abandoned due to the COVID-19 pandemic.
 The following year, he led Omonia to win the 2020–21 Cypriot First Division, their first in 11 years, as well as the Super Cup.
 Although he led Omonia to the 2020–21 UEFA Europa League group stage (the first time the club had made it to a European group stage) and the 2021–22 UEFA Europa Conference League group stage, a dismal 2021–22 league campaign that saw the club out of the top six meant he was released on 28 February 2022.

 Berg's work at Omonia was widely praised by pundits, fans and even other managers in the league, not only for restoring success to the club, but for his tactics, the team's exceptional defense, and most importantly, for trusting the local talent in a league notorious for its high percentage of foreign players.
 Several Cypriot players broke through under Berg, including Loizos Loizou, Marinos Tzionis and Ioannis Kousoulos.

-Pafos FC
+Pafos

-On 12 June 2022, Berg joined Cypriot club Pafos FC as their new head coach.
+On 12 June 2022, Berg joined Cypriot club Pafos as their new head coach, and his team started the season off with a 13-match long undefeated streak.
+Despite making expensive transfers in the January transfer window, Pafos' form worsened over time, and Berg was sacked in early April 2023 when his team went seven consecutive games without a win, just three days before their Cypriot Cup semi-final clash.
+The last game he oversaw was a 2–0 loss to his previous club, Omonia.

+AEK Larnaca

+On 14 August 2024, Berg returned to Cyprus and signed a one-season contract with AEK Larnaca.
+He led AEK to their third Cypriot Cup before leaving the club at the end of the 2024–25 season.